MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdienumdriverinfoa.md

 ### -param DeviceInfoSet [in]

-A handle to the <a href="https://msdn.microsoft.com/library/Ff541247(v=VS.85).aspx">device information set</a> that contains the driver list to enumerate.
+A handle to the <a href="devinst.device_information_sets">device information set</a> that contains the driver list to enumerate.

 ### -param DeviceInfoData [in, optional]